-What wild freaks the Goddess Chance plays upon us at times!
-It seemed hardly credible, this dramatic meeting, and yet here we were, facing each other.
+What wild freaks the goddess Chance plays upon us at times!
+It seemed hardly credible-this dramatic meeting-and yet here we were facing one another.

-At first I thought I had walked straight into the lion's mouth and had revealed myself to the person who would be most hostile to me, but I soon discovered that things were more favorable.
-Sonam was a Lepcha, born in Sikkim, had seen a good many Englishmen, and had been very much impressed by the white man's prestige; and he had been partially educated in Kalimpong.
-The Lhasa Government had brought him to Lhasa on account of his knowledge of the foreign devils, and because he would hence be able to help the Lhasa officials in their attempts to improve their means of communication.
+At first I thought I had walked right straight into the lion's den, and had revealed myself to the person who was most hostile, but I soon discovered that things were more favourable.
+Sonam was a Lepcha, born in Sikkim.
+He had been partially educated in Kalimpong and had seen a good many Englishmen and had been very much impressed by the white man's prestige.
+The Lhasa Government had brought him to Lhasa on account of his knowledge of the "foreign devils," and hence able to help the Lhasa officials in their attempts to improve their means of communication.

 After the shock and surprise of the first meeting had passed away, Sonam and I sat down to a long and serious talk as to what was to become of me during the next few days.
-He himself was very friendly and promised to do everything to help me out, but he warned me that I was likely to have a very troublous and dangerous time ahead, as I had arrived in Lhasa just at New Year time when the fanaticism of the general populace was at its greatest height.
+He himself was very friendly, and promised to do everything to help me out, but he warned me that I was likely to have a very troublous and dangerous time ahead, as I had arrived in Lhasa just at New Year time, when the fanaticism of the general populace was at its greatest height.

-After some discussion we decided that the best plan for the immediate future was to inform the Dalai-lama privately of my arrival the next day, and then to wait for further developments.
+After some discussion, we decided that the best plan for the immediate future was to inform the Dalai Lama privately the next day of my arrival, and then to wait for further developments.

-Nothing could be done until morning, but Sonam

-was determined to make my first evening in Lhasa a pleasant one.
+Nothing could be done until morning, but Sonam was determined to make my first evening in Lhasa a pleasant one.
 I was much surprised to see the great trouble he took to make me comfortable.